rsksmart/liquidity-provider-server/README.md

 ## API

+### Pegout
+You can see the detail of the pegout process [here](./diagrams/PegOut.md)

+### /pegout/getQuotes

+Computes and returns a quote for the pegout service.

+#### Parameters

+    to (string) - BTC destination address
+    valueToTransfer (int) - value to transfer to BTC address rskRefundAddress (string) - Hex-encoded user RSK refund address. bitcoinRefundAddress (string) - Base58-encoded user Bitcoin refund address.

+#### Returns

+    quotes - a list of pegout quotes for the service, where each quote consists of: quote - a pegout quote
+            lbcAddress;                                 // the address of the LBC liquidityProviderRskAddress;                // the RSK address of the LP btcRefundAddress;                           // a user BTC refund address rskRefundAddress;                           // a user RSK refund address lpBtcAddr;                                  // the BTC address of the LP callFee;                                    // the fee charged by the LP penaltyFee;                                 // the penalty that the LP pays if it fails to deliver the service nonce;                                      // a nonce that uniquely identifies this quote depositAddr;                                // the destination address of the peg-out gasLimit;                                   // the gas limit -> Calculated based on the estimated gas in the network value;                                      // the value to transfer in the call agreementTimestamp;                         // the timestamp of the agreement depositDateLimit;                           // time in seconds to do the deposit depositConfirmations;                       // number of confirmations to do the pegout transferConfirmations;                      // number of pegout confirmations to do the refund transferTime;                               // time in seconds to do the pegout without punishing the LP expireDate;                                 // the timestamp of the expiration expireBlocks;                               // amount of blocks for the quote to be expired

+        quoteHash - the corresponding quote hash

+### /pegout/acceptQuote

+Accepts one of the LPs pegout quotes.

+#### Parameters

+    quoteHash (string) - Hex-encoded quote hash as computed by LBC.hashQuote

+#### Returns

+    signature - Signature of the quote
+    lbcAddress - Address of the contract to execute the depositPegout function

+### Pegin
+You can see the detail of the pegin process [here](./diagrams/PegIn.md)

 ### /pegin/getQuote

-Computes and returns a quote for the service.
+Computes and returns a quote for the pegin service.

 #### Parameters

-    contractAddr (string) - Hex-encoded contract address.
+    callEoaOrContractAddress (string) - Hex-encoded contract address.
     data (string) - Hex-encoded contract data.
-    value (int) - Value to send in the call. rskRefundAddr (string) - Hex-encoded user RSK refund address. lpAddress (string) - The address of the liquidity provider that will do the cross chain conversion btcRefundAddr (string) - Base58-encoded user Bitcoin refund address.
+    valueToTransfer (int) - Value to send in the call. rskRefundAddress (string) - Hex-encoded user RSK refund address. bitcoinRefundAddress (string) - Base58-encoded user Bitcoin refund address.

 #### Returns

-    quotes - a list of quotes for the service, where each quote consists of:
+    quotes - a list of pegin quotes for the service, where each quote consists of: quote - a pegin quote
             fedBtcAddress;                    // the BTC address
             lbcAddress;                       // the address of the LBC lpRSKAddr;                        // the RSK address of the LP btcRefundAddress;                 // a user BTC refund address rskRefundAddress;                 // a user RSK refund address lpBTCAddr;                        // the BTC address of the LP callFee;                          // the fee charged by the LP penaltyFee;                       // the penalty that the LP pays if it fails to deliver the service contractAddr;                     // the destination address of the peg-in data;                             // the arguments to send in the call gasLimit;                         // the gas limit -> Calculated based on the estimated gas in the network nonce;                            // a nonce that uniquely identifies this quote value;                            // the value to transfer in the call agreementTimestamp;               // the timestamp of the agreement timeForDeposit;                   // the time (in seconds) that the user has to achieve one confirmation on the BTC deposit callTime;                         // the time (in seconds) that the LP has to perform the call on behalf of the user after the deposit achieves the number of confirmations confirmations;                    // the number of confirmations that the LP requires before making the call
-        callOnRegister:                   // a boolean value indicating whether the callForUser can be called on registerPegIn.
+            callOnRegister:                   // a boolean value indicating whether the callForUser can be called on registerPegIn. quoteHash - the corresponding quote hash

 ### /pegin/acceptQuote

-Accepts one of the LPs quotes.
+Accepts one of the LPs pegin quotes.

 #### Parameters